andreasKroepelin/polylux/book/src/themes/gallery/ratio.typ

   - anything else is treated as keyword arguments to `#grid`
 - `grid-cell` the cell at which to put the body.
   - `auto` means to put it at the cell as defined in theme options.
-  - `none` means to check if the input is an array:
+  - `none` means to check if the body is an array:
     - if it's an array, pass the array to `#grid` as the contents.
     - if not, disable the grid functionality and use body as is.
+- `grid-children` children to place on the grid.
+The bar on the right was achieved with:\
+  `grid-children: (grid.cell(x: 6, rowspan: 7, fill: red),)`
 ]

 #ratio-register((